 These warm spices come together to make a super simple delicious drop cookie.

 And who doesn’t like an easy drop cookie when you’re busier than busy and need to crank out a few dozen cookies to gobble on your own (no judgement here) or for a party you’re headed to??

 The dough takes minutes to prepare and there’s no need to chill.
 Just scoop, flatten a bit with the bottom of a glass, sprinkle with some pretty pure cane sugar and bake.

-They’re chewy and buttery with hints of cinnamon, nutmeg, allspice and ginger that are sure to give you all the cozy fall feels!
+They’re cookies are chewy and buttery with hints of cinnamon, nutmeg, allspice and ginger that are sure to give you all the cozy fall feels!
 Hope you bake a batch!

 To make things easy, you can also use store-bought apple pie spice if you’d like.
 McCormick’s brand makes one.